Central Virginia

 • 00:01:37

-And when I qualified it, if we had 60 people back in the room.
+And when I qualified it, we had 60 people back here.

 • 00:01:42